axiomzen/eth-random/README.md

 ## Caveats

-Firstly, the block timestamp is not terribly unpredictable and so it's one of the strongest sources of entropy available in any chain along with the internal seed.
+Firstly, the block timestamp is not terribly unpredictable and yet it's one of the strongest sources of entropy available in the blockchain along with contract's internal seed.

-Ideally, the caller of Random function should not have interest in the result, nor let interested users choose at which block the contract will be called.
+Ideally, the caller of Random function should have minimal interest in the result, nor let interested users choose at which block the contract will be called.

 If security is a main focus over reliability, it may be best to look into purchasing oracles [such as oraclize](https://docs.oraclize.it/#security-deepdive-advanced-datasources-random-data-source)